stachenov/theme-patcher/README.md

 will customize it for both the normal and the compact modes.
 More advanced support is coming.

-Integer values must be specified without scaling, they will be scaled automatically.
+It's not possible to specify whether an integer value is scaled or not.
-But this means that it's not reasonably possible to customize an integer key that's not supposed to be scaled at all.
-But there are almost no such keys anyway.
+Instead, there's an auto-detection that should work most of the time.